vaibhavgarg2004/AI-Knowledge-Explorer/README.md

 ---

-*Your AI shopping assistant—ready to serve, search, and support.*
+*Your AI assistant—ready to answer questions, search documents, and fetch real-time information efficiently.*